Logo

 So, our final logo is the result of suggestions from NZ Waldenströms patients, and an improved Kiwi having the lymphoma symbol included.

-The website, a way to reach out to others who were looking for information.
+The website a way to reach out to others who were looking for information and Lea set this up having been a designer since 1999.
 We needed a website about our New Zealand support group with links to correctly inform those seeking information about our quirky Waldenströms and also be simple enough not to overwhelm.
-Importantly, information has to be factual and not just someone's opinion.
+Importantly, information has to be factual and not just someone's opinion which might not have evidence based facts from a reliable source.

 So here you are at https://waldos.kiwi